itsankoff/thetooth.io/content/blog/ssh_access.md

 Where:
 * `host|ip` - is the DNS host or IP address of the target server
-* `port` - you can skip this if the target server runs SSH on default `22` port.
-Otherwise you will need to state it
+* `port` - you can skip this if the target server runs SSH on the default `22` port.
+Otherwise, you will need to state it
 * `username` - the name of the remote user on the target server you want to connect with. **NOTE**: Default is your local machine username
 * `/path/to/identity_file` - this is the path to the private key you use to connect to the target server. **NOTE**: Default is `~/.ssh/id_rsa` or an iteration of the files within `~/.ssh` directory
 * `host|ip_of_jump_server` - if you want to connect to a target server using a [jump server](https://en.wikipedia.org/wiki/Jump_server), you should specify its DNS host or IP address here.